-Avantika Shastri is the Assistant Director of the Immigrant Legal Defense Program at Justice & Diversity Center of The Bar Association of San Francisco (JDC).
-She is also the Legal Director for the San Francisco Immigrant Legal Defense Collaborative (SFILDC).
-She oversees and coordinates the removal defense representation provided by the 15 partner organizations in the SFILDC, including legal strategy, collective advocacy, intakes and referrals, rapid response services, and legal training.
-Avantika also supervises and supports the legal programs of JDC’s Immigrant Legal Defense Program.
-Prior to her position at JDC, Avantika was in private practice for 11 years at Van Der Hout, Brigagliano & Nightingale in San Francisco, where she represented immigrants before the immigration agencies and federal courts.
+Avantika Shastri is an immigration defense attorney with the Alameda County Public Defender’s Office, where she primarily provides advice and training to 100+ public defenders about the immigration consequences of adult and juvenile offenses.
+Prior to this position, she was the Legal Director for the San Francisco Immigrant Legal Defense Collaborative (SFILDC).
+She oversaw and coordinated the removal defense representation provided by the 15 partner organizations, including legal strategy, collective advocacy, intakes and referrals, rapid response services, and legal training.
+Avantika also supervised and supported the Immigrant Legal Defense Program at the Justice and Diversity Center (JDC) of The Bar Association of San Francisco as its Assistant Legal Director during this time.
+She was awarded a Certificate of Honor by the Mayor of San Francisco in 2018 for her work with the JDC and SFILDC.
+Previously, Avantika was in private practice for 11 years at Van Der Hout, LLP in San Francisco, where she represented immigrants before the immigration agencies and federal courts.
 She specialized in removal defense, appellate litigation, family-based immigration, naturalization, and the immigration consequences of crimes.
 Avantika received her undergraduate and law degrees from the University of California, Berkeley.

 Siobhan Waldron joined the Immigration team as a Staff Attorney in May 2016.
 Prior to joining Centro, Siobhan worked at the Immigration Center for Women and Children in Los Angeles, where she specialized in serving as appointed counsel under Franco-Gonzalez v.
 Holder for individuals in removal proceedings who are detained by the Department of Homeland Security and who were found incompetent to represent themselves due to mental health issues.
 Prior to focusing on removal defense, she handled U Visa, Violence Against Women Act (VAWA), I-751 Battered Spouse Waivers, and Special Immigrant Juvenile Status (SIJS) cases – and derivative petitions/consular processing/adjustment of status/waivers/naturalization related to those cases.
 Siobhan received her Juris Doctor degree from the University of California, Los Angeles (UCLA) in 2012, where she specialized in the David J. Epstein Program in Public Interest Law and Policy and Critical Race Studies Program.
 She received a Bachelor’s degree from the University of California, Berkeley in 2006 in Legal Studies and Spanish, with a concentration in Hispanic Languages and Bilingual Issues.
 During and after college, Siobhan volunteered with the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area as an interpreter for Spanish-speaking individuals seeking asylum.
 Also at that time, she began visiting and working in solidarity with isolated rural villages in El Salvador with the Oakland-based non-profit organization the Central American Refugee Committee (CRECE).